dbdesign-students-spring2024/7-web-app-beaverjuly/README.md

   ## Note on Styling
 I styled the texts and backgrounds both directly in the html files and in the separate css file; for the purpose of general and more specified styling, respectively.

+ ## Citations
+- The font for the main header can be found on the following link: https://fonts.google.com/selection/embed;
+- Photo for the background is downloaded from the following link: https://cdn.wallpapersafari.com/21/19/6WrNXf.jpg

 ## The above work is completed individually.